thelazyone/3d-external-visualizer/README.md

 ## notes:
 Currently the sending is done through a VERY basic json format.
 It's not optimized and it could be serialized in binary, but as a PoC it's already something.

+## Next Steps:
+* Implementing a RUST library that does the same of the python one.
+* Test some heavier loads
+* Connect the RUST library with https://github.com/dima634/baby_shark and see the update in mesh real-time without the need of an intermediate file being written.